-DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
+DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information determine if the project appear This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
 Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds for more information.
-Local Government Information Г Submitting Local Government: Individual completing form: Gail Denman Telephone: 770-964-2244 x 120 E-mail: gail@fairburn.com Note: The local government representative completing this form is responsible for the accuracy of the information contained herein.
-If a project is to be located in more than one jurisdiction and, in total, the project meets or exceeds a DRI threshold, the local government in which the largest portion of the project is to be located is responsible for initiating the DRI review process.
-Proposed Project Information Name of Proposed Project: TreatMed Biomedical Waste Treatment Facility Location (Street Address, GPS Coordinates, or Legal Land Lot Description): 7895 Creekwood Road, Fairburn, Georgia Brief Description of Project: Biomedical waste treatment facility Development Type: (not selected) OHotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution Attractions & Recreational Facilities O Intermodal Terminals Hospitals and Health Ca Facilities are OPost-Secondary Schools Truck Stops Housing Waste Handling Facilities Any other development types Olndustrial Quarries, Asphalt & Cement Plants If other development type, describe:
+Local Government Informa ation Submitting Local Government: Fairburn Individual completing form: Gail Denman Telephone: 770-964-2244 x 120 E-mail: gail@fairburn.com herein.
+If a project is to be loca epresentative completing this form is responsible fated in more than one jurisdiction and, in total, the largest portion of the project is to be located is res project meets or exceeds a DRI threshold, the Proposed Project Informa tion Name of Proposed Project: TreatMed Biomedical Waste Treatment Facility Location (Street Address, GPS Coordinates, or Legal Land Lot Description): 7895 Creekwood Road, Fairburn, Georgia Brief Description of Project: Biomedical waste treatment facility Development Type: (not selected) OHotels Wastewater Treatment Facilities Office Mixed Use Petroleum Storage Facilities Commercial Airports Water Supply Intakes/Reservoirs Wholesale & Distribution On Attractions & Recreational Intermodal Terminals Facilities Hospitals and Health Ca Facilities are Post-Secondary Schools Truck Stops Housing Waste Handling Facilities Any other development types Olndustrial Quarries, Asphalt & Cement Plants If other development type, de- scribe:

-Desired Cine (# ofite floor 44 200 amount fact / Duillaling 4 Amount facility) Project Size (# of units, floor area, etc.): 11,200 square feet (Builiding 1 - treatment facility) Developer: TreatMed, Inc. Mailing Address: 1400 Hubbell Place, Suite 1206 Address 2: City:Seattle State: WA Zip:98101 Telephone: 917-855-6621 Email: dsqualli@ecodas-us.com Is property owner different from developer/applicant? ○ (not selected) Yes No If yes, property owner: Scarwall, LLC f/k/a Fayette Environmental, LLC Is the proposed project entirely located within your local government's jurisdiction? ○ (not selected) If no, in what additional jurisdictions is the project located?
+Desired Cine (# of weiter flags 44 200 amount fact (D. Walland A. Amount facility) Project Size (# of units, floor area, etc.): 11,200 square feet (Builiding 1 - treatment facility) Developer: TreatMed, Inc. Mailing Address: 1400 Hubbell Place, Suite 1206 Address 2: City:Seattle State: WA Zip:98101 Telephone: 917-855-6621 Email: dsqualli@ecodas-us.com Is property owner different from developer/applicant? ○ (not selected) Yes ○ No If yes, property owner: Scarwall, LLC f/k/a Fayette Environmental, LLC Is the proposed project entirely located within your local government's jurisdiction? ○ (not selected) If no, in what additional jurisdictions is the project located?
 Is the current proposal a continuation or expansion of a previous DRI? ◯ (not selected) ◯ Yes ◉ No If yes, provide the following information: Project Name: information.
-Project ID: The initial action being requested of the local government for this project: Rezoning Variance Sewer Water Permit Other Site plan review for conformance with Fairburn Solid Waste Management Act Is this project a phase or part of a larger overall project? ○ (not selected) Yes No If yes, what percent of the overall project does this project/phase represent?
+Project ID: The initial action being requested of the local government for this project: Rezoning Variance Sewer Water Permit Other Site plan review for conformance with Fairburn Solid Waste Management Act Is this project a phase or part of a larger overall project? ○ (not selected) Yes ○ No If yes, what percent of the overall project does this project/phase represent?
 37% Estimated Project Completion Dates: This project/phase: Phase 1 - 11/09 Overall project: To be determined Back to Top